-We are pleased to announce the fifth Astro Hack Week!
+Applications are open for the fifth Astro Hack Week!
 The 2018 edition will be held at the Lorentz Center@Oort, Leiden, The Netherlands, from August 6 to August 10, 2018.
 All scientists, including graduate students, senior undergraduates, faculty, postdocs, as well as anyone whose work relates to astronomy outside academia, are invited to apply to attend.

 Astro Hack Week is a mixture of data analysis summer school and unconference-enabled collaborative research.
 There are no formal prerequisites.
 Participants will learn the theoretical foundation of, and practical knowledge in, statistical and machine learning methods crucial to modern astronomical data analysis.
 We welcome participants to bring their own research projects with them; Astro Hack Week is a great place to apply new skills and methods, and work with others to move these projects forward.
 It is also an opportunity to work on something new, and we encourage participants to apply their technical knowledge to outstanding problems in the astronomical community.

-For more information, and a link to the application form, please see our website at http://astrohackweek.org.
+For more information, please see our website at http://astrohackweek.org.
+The application is available here.

-We hope to see you in Seattle in August!
+We hope to see you in Leiden in August!
 Please forward this announcement to anyone who may be interested.

 Sincerely, the Astro Hack Week organizing committee: